luna-crow/francis-chess/README.md

-A alfa version of webpage. (incomplete design)
+An alfa version of webpage. (incomplete design)